 Why are we doing this?

-Our assumptions about what it means to be 70 or 80 are being challenged and we need to create ways of living that enable us all to live well for longer.
+Life expectancies are increasing by five hours a day.
+This is a startling achievement and one that is set to transform everything from employment to the norms of family life.
+Our assumptions about what it means to be 70 or 80 are being challenged and we need to create ways of living that enable us to live well for longer.

 What are we doing?